cbouilla/minpack-1.1/README.md

 Are these bugs in f2c?
 Or bugs in gcc and clang on Power8?
 Or is it something else (badly defined language semantics)?

+However, very minor modifications to the code yield different numetrical values.
+This is unsuitable to test them.
 Also, using BLAS and LAPACK make the whole thing even more complicated, because then numerical values depend on the actual BLAS used, and on specificities of the hardware.

 Refined approach